JamesAChavesForero/e-commerce-app/README.md

 - The pages are responsive, gracefully adjusting to screens as small as 375px and as large as 1900px and beyond.

-- A simple shopping cart with basic functionality is implemented.
+- Shopping cart with requested functionality implemented & available on all pages.

 ### Home Page